 Booking pays a portion of their commission on reserved accommodations.
 Usually the percentage is 25%.
 So if someone books a hotel room for $100 and Booking.com receives $10 commission, you would get $2.50.
 You do not receive commission if the reservation is cancelled which unfortunately seems to happen regularly.
 Commissions are also paid after the guest completes the stay and the hotel confirms the payment was made, which can take many months.
 There is also an earnings threshold of $100 before you get paid.

 I find that readers are shopping around when it comes to reserving accommodations and so these programs don’t pay very well for me.
 However depending on your strategy and niche this can be the best affiliate category for a travel blogger.

 Tours and Activities Affiliate Programs

 Choose which vendor you’d like to work with depending on the region your website covers.
-At this time Viator has the most tour options in the United States while Get Your Guide has a lot of offerings in Europe.
-If you cover both areas you could share both programs.
+At this time Viator has the most tour options in the United States while Get Your Guide and Tiqets have a lot of offerings in Europe.
+Klook is popular in Asia.
+If you cover different regions you could test each program.

 Adventure Travel Affiliate Programs

 If you cover adventure travel you might want to share general information about plane tickets and hotels as well as other resources like hiking boots, gear for climbing or lightweight backpacks.
 Look into affiliate programs with REI and other outdoorsy companies on AvantLink affiliate network.

 Transportation Affiliate Programs: Planes, Trains, Automobiles